 To assess the effects of environmental variables related to the presence of the dengue virus in Puerto Rico and San Juan.
-Additionally, to derive and statistically evaluate these variables to produce a Vulnerability Index Method with the goal of complementing early warning systems for dengue and vector-based diseases in Puerto Rico.
+Additionally, to derive and statistically evaluate these variables to produce a Vulnerability Index Method (VIM) with the goal of complementing early warning systems for dengue and vector-based diseases in Puerto Rico.

 Abstract:

 Dengue fever is the fastest-growing vector-borne disease in the world and has been declared endemic in the Caribbean and Puerto Rico.
-The dengue virus pathogen is transmitted by tropical mosquitoes and can lead to fever, hemorrhagic fever, shock, and death in severe cases, posing a major threat to the health of Caribbean communities.
-A high occurrence of the primary vector of the dengue virus (Aedes aegypti.) has been detected in the city of San Juan, contributing to several dengue outbreaks, including instances in 2007 and 2010.
-This study examines the climatic and environmental conditions contributing to low, increasing, peak, and decreasing seasonal Reported Dengue Cases (RDCs) from 2007-2012 using monthly NASA Terra Moderate Resolution Imaging Spectroradiometer (MODIS) 1 X 1km resolution evapotranspiration (ET), land surface temperature (LST) products, along with Climate Hazards Group InfraRed Precipitation (CHIRP) rainfall (TP) data.
+The dengue virus pathogen is transmitted by tropical mosquitoes and can lead to hemorrhagic fever, shock, and death in severe cases, posing a major threat to the health of Caribbean communities.
+A high occurrence of the primary vector of the dengue virus (Aedes aegypti) has been detected in the city of San Juan, contributing to several dengue outbreaks, including instances in 2007 and 2010.
+This study examines the climatic and environmental conditions contributing to low, increasing, peak, and decreasing seasonal Reported Dengue Cases, (RDCs) from 2007 to 2012, using monthly NASA Terra Moderate Resolution Imaging Spectroradiometer (MODIS) 1km resolution evapotranspiration (ET) and land surface temperature (LST) products, along with Climate Hazards Group InfraRed Precipitation (CHIRP) rainfall (TP) data.
 These data were incorporated into a maximum entropy species distribution model to spatially delineate potential dengue risk and output the statistical contribution of variables based on reported cases in San Juan.
-Additionally, the statically significance results were seasonally compared to the number of RDCs from 2007 to 2020.
-Lastly, MODIS 1 X 1km sea surface temperature (SST) products were correlated to reported dengue cases to better understand the relation between oceanic conditions and mosquito transmission behavior.
+Additionally, the statistically significant results were seasonally compared to the number of RDCs from 2007 to 2020.
+Lastly, MODIS 1km sea surface temperature (SST) products were correlated to reported dengue cases to better understand the relationship between oceanic conditions and mosquito transmission behavior.
 Results indicate a moderate significance of LST and TP and low to moderate significance of ET regarding reported dengue cases in San Juan.
-These results will assist Puerto Rico disease control agencies with decision making processes regarding prevention and mitigation policies.
+These results will assist Puerto Rico disease control agencies with decision-making processes regarding prevention and mitigation policies.

 Community Concerns: